ZahirBilal/IrisRecognition-SiameseNeuralNetwork/README.md

 Dataset used for training and testing: MMUII
 Dataset used for further testing: UBIRIS v2.0

-please check the script, the presentation and the report for more details.
+please see the script, the presentation and the report for more details.

 brief explanation of the experiment: https://youtu.be/yHY5TXvVqpU